JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kotlin-toolchain.md

 Kotlin Toolchain runs the appropriate build task and launches the application on the corresponding platform.

-## Refine the project in the IDE
+## Work with the project in the IDE

-To fine-tune the project directly, you can open it in IntelliJ IDEA or Android Studio.
+To  the project directly, you can open it in IntelliJ IDEA or Android Studio.
 You can pre-install the necessary plugins:

 * [Kotlin Toolchain plugin](https://plugins.jetbrains.com/plugin/31850-kotlin-toolchain)